UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 We also saw in a previous example that this was possible with **composition**.
 Both approaches can be made to work, but with composition, you would only have access to the public functions of `DigitalOut`.

-> When we derive a class, we gain access to the `protected` members as well as the `private`
+> When we derive a class, we gain access to the `protected` members as well as the `public`
 >
 > This is a key difference between inheritance and composition